papiodesu/leptos_book/src/view/06_control_flow.md

 ```

 You could even inline this if you’d like, although personally I sometimes like the
-better "cargo fmt」 and 「rust-analyzer」 support I get by pulling things out of the 「view".
+better "cargo fmt" and "rust-analyzer" support I get by pulling things out of the "view".

 ### "match" statements